Zakyahouu/MadrassaPlay/DEPLOYMENT_GUIDE.md

-# MadrassaPlay Platform - Complete Deployment Guide for Hostinger VPS
+# Wajibet Platform - Complete Deployment Guide for Hostinger VPS

 ## 📋 Project Overview

-**MadrassaPlay** is an educational gaming platform built with the MERN stack that allows teachers to create and host interactive games for students.
+**Wajibet** is an educational gaming platform built with the MERN stack that allows teachers to create and host interactive games for students.
 The platform features real-time communication, multi-role user management, and comprehensive school administration.

 ### Tech Stack
 - **Frontend**: React 19.1.1 + Vite + Tailwind CSS